elysia090/Lab/docs/StoryD.md

 43.3.1.4 “base_commit_id”: sha256_hex (the commit exported)
 43.3.1.5 “export_ts”: int (unix seconds); determinism rule: export_ts MUST be 0 in v0.0.1
 43.3.2 worktree.json MUST be validated under 7 and 8.1 and treated as canonical text.
-43.3.3 worktree push/import MUST fail if worktree.json is missing or invalid.
+43.3.3 worktree import MUST fail if worktree.json is missing or invalid.

 43.4 Worktree export semantics
 43.4.1 Export MUST be deterministic for the same (repo_id, view id) state.